melowntech/vts-browser-cpp/BUILDING.md

 Use the generated xcode project as usual.

-## Build from Source (ios)
+## Build for iOS

-Build all required library dependencies in some folder and provide cmake find package modules for them.
+Build all required library dependencies and prepare cmake find package modules for them.

 Clone the git repository with all submodules.
 Use cmake to generate xcode project.